Please note : Entry to Leith Surgery is by Appointment Only

-Emergency Surgery - This will be a telephone surgery as we cannot have a large number of people in the waiting room at the same time.
-Please call between 8am and 9am Monday to Friday to book into the emergency surgery and the Doctor will call you back that morning
+On the day - (limited number per day) This will be a telephone surgery as we cannot have a large number of people in the waiting room at the same time.
+Please call between 8am and 9am Monday to Friday to book into the on the day surgery and the Doctor will call you back that morning

 Routine Appointments - These are mostly still being done by telephone.
 You can book a telephone appointment online or by calling the surgery.